 We are on mission to foster conversations and facilitate cross-cultural exchanges that empower the global Church to serve together.

 We've heard the critiques of missions.

 In recent years, mission work has faced a growing number of critiques that demand our attention and reflection.
 While we strive to approach these critiques thoughtfully and with a willingness to make adjustments, we also believe there is a better way forward and it is still very worth pursuing.
-Read some frequently asked questions below to gain a better understanding of our approach.

 bottom of page